MicroEJ/docs/SDK6UserGuide/migrateMMMProject.rst

    testImplementation("ej.library.test:junit:1.7.1")

-Please refer to the :ref:`sdk_6_add_dependency` page to go further on the Gradle dependencies and configurations.
+Refer to the :ref:`sdk_6_add_dependency` page to go further on the Gradle dependencies and configurations.

 Example
 ~~~~~~~